-MONTGOMERY-While recent black bear sightings in Lee County have some awfresidents concerned about their safety, wildlife experts say these animals tend to avoid contact with humans.
+MONTGOMERY-While recent black bear sightings in Lee County have some residents concerned about their safety, wildlife experts say these animals tend to avoid contact with humans.
 The two sightings occurred in July: the first near a subdivision in Opelika and the second near Salem, Ala., approximately 7 to 8 miles from the first sighting.

 Wildlife biologists are uncertain if these sightings represent one or more different bears.
 A separate incident in late July saw a black bear killed after being struck by a vehicle on Highway 27 in Geneva County in south Alabama.

-black-bear-picnic-150x200“Changes in bear range and movements may be the result of a combination of factors such as habitat fragmentation due to residential and commercial development and a natural growth in the density of black bears,” Gauldin said.
+“Changes in bear range and movements may be the result of a combination of factors such as habitat fragmentation due to residential and commercial development and a natural growth in the density of black bears,” Gauldin said.
 “Observing a black bear in Alabama is becoming more of a common occurrence and should not frighten citizens.
 If you are lucky enough to spot one, do not approach it and please report the sighting to your WFF District Wildlife Office.”

-Black bears are a protected species in Alabama typically found in two distinct regions of the black bearstate.
+Black bears are a protected species in Alabama typically found in two distinct regions of the state.
 The southwest Alabama black bear population resides predominately in Mobile, Baldwin, and Washington counties, while the northeast population occurs mainly in Dekalb, Cherokee and Etowah counties.
 Although these areas contain the core populations of Alabama’s black bears, it is not unusual for them to be observed outside of these two regions.

 During spring and summer, adult males will increase their home ranges dramatically in search of receptive females and young sub-adult bears, recently ousted from their mothers’ territory, will roam widely to establish their own home ranges.
 To avoid accidently attracting a bear to your home, feed pets just enough food that they can consume in one meal.
 Secure uneaten pet food, trash bins, bird feeders and other wildlife feeders as they are easy pickings for hungry young bears.